alex8lot/rpiinfogui/README.md

 - IP Address
 - SSID

-RPiInfoGui requires Python 3 and up, as well as [Tkinter](https://wiki.python.org/moin/TkInter).
+RPiInfoGui uses Python 2 and up, as well as [Tkinter](https://wiki.python.org/moin/TkInter).
 As of now, this has been tested on the following Raspberry Pi Models:

 - Raspberry Pi 3 Model B (a02082)

 If you have run this successfully on your Raspberry Pi of a different Model or Revision, please commit to the README.md file with your revision version.

+To start, double click on the *rpiguiv1_0_0.py* file and select "Execute".